RaviTeja110820/aws/AWS Essentials.md

 A virtual private gateway enables you to establish a virtual private network (VPN) connection between your VPC and a private network, such as an on-premises data center or internal corporate network.
 > A *virtual private gateway* allows traffic into the VPC only if it is coming from an approved network.

+>***AWS Transit Gateway*** routes all traffic to and from each VPC or VPN, and you have one place to manage and monitor it all.

 An ***internet gateway*** is a connection between a VPC and the internet.
 It allows public traffic from the internet to access a VPC.

 A ***subnet*** is a section of a VPC in which you can group resources based on security or operational needs.